 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-- Niter kibbeh: This is a remarkably tasty Ethiopian clarified butter used in many of their traditional dishes.
-You will only need a few tablespoons of niter kibbeh for this recipe.
+- Niter kibbeh: This remarkably tasty Ethiopian clarified butter is used in many traditional dishes.
+For this recipe, you will only need a few tablespoons of niter kibbeh.
 Check out this post on how to make your own niter kibbeh.

-- Veggies and aromatics: Chopped nions, garlic, and jalapeno peppers.
+- Veggies and aromatics: Chopped onions, garlic, and jalapeno peppers.

-- Berbere: This is an Ethiopian spice blend that is present in a lot of Ethiopian dishes.
+- Berbere: This is an Ethiopian spice blend found in many Ethiopian dishes.
 It usually includes jalapeno chili peppers, coriander, fenugreek, garlic, ginger, and a distinctive Ethiopian mix of spices.
-You can get authentic berbere spice online or make your own.
+You can get authentic Berbere spice online or make your own.

 - Lemon juice: It is sometimes mixed with red wine vinegar for an infusion of flavor.